mapbiomas/training/Class_3/README.md

 ## 2.3.
 Generate random points

-After collecting samples, we need to generate random points within these regions.
-The proper distribution of the sampling polygons, plus the random distribution inside it, helps us capture the class variability.
-In this session, we present a function to distribute random points within the polygons defined earlier.
+After collecting the samples, the next step is to generate random points within these regions.
+Proper distribution of the sampling polygons, combined with the random placement of points within them, ensures better representation of class variability.
+In this section, we introduce a function to generate random points within the previously defined polygons.

 ```javascript
 // Create a function to collect random point inside the polygons